Simon Clarke (sociologist)

 Simon Clarke (26 March 1946 – 27 December 2022) was a British sociologist who specialised in social theory, political economy, labour relations, and the history of sociology.
 He had a particular interest in employment relations in China, Vietnam, and the former-Soviet nations.
-He was Professor Emeritus of Sociology at the University of Warwick.
+He was professor emeritus of Sociology at the University of Warwick.

 Life

-Simon Clarke was born in London, on 26 March 1946.
-His father, Tom Clarke was an English screenwriter.
-Clarke was educated at The Hall and Bryanston School.
+Simon Clarke was born on 26 March 1946 to Tom Clarke, an English screenwriter, and Diana Gordon, a teacher of English as a foreign language.
+Clarke was born in London and spent his early childhood abroad before attending The Hall School and Bryanston School.
 He studied economics at Clare College, Cambridge, graduating with a first class degree in 1967.
 After a year spent teaching economics in the Department of Political Economy at University College London, Clarke began studying for a PhD at the University of Essex under the supervision of Alasdair MacIntyre; his thesis was entitled The Structuralism of Claude Lévy-Strauss.

 In 1972 Clarke joined the Department of Sociology at the University of Warwick where he remained until his retirement in 2009.
 He was head of the Russian Research Programme at Warwick and director of the Institute for Comparative Labour Relations in Moscow.

 Clarke died on 27 December 2022, at the age of 76.

-Political Economy and Social Theory
+Political economy and social theory

 In the 1970s and 1980s Simon Clarke was best known for his work in the fields of social theory and political economy.
 His early work focused on the roots of modern sociology, critiquing structuralism and examining the history of the discipline from its origins in classical political economy through to its modern form.

 During this period Clarke worked on crisis theory.
 In Marx's Theory of Crisis he argues that "Marx does not so much offer a theory of crisis as a fundamentally different foundation for the analysis of the capitalist economy from that on which bourgeois economics is built."
 He concludes:

 The debate that has dominated Marxism between disproportionality theories, underconsumptionist theories, and falling rate of profit theories of crisis has really been a red herring.
 A crisis arises when capitalists face a fall in their realised profit which can arise for all manner of reasons, but the precipitating cause of any particular crisis is inconsequential.
 Although all three aspects of disproportionality, underconsumptionist and the tendency for the rate of profit to fall play a role in determining the vulnerability of capitalism to crisis, the underlying cause of all crises remains the fundamental contradiction on which the capitalist mode of production is based, the contradiction between the production of things and the production of value, and the subordination of the former to the latter.

 Marx's Theory of Crisis was published in 1994.
+Clarke's work has been influential on the Open Marxist tradition.